-First Thursday's with YAF - April
+First Thursday's with YAF - June

 We meet up regularly on the First Thursday of every month.
 Location will vary, so keep your eye out for the update.
 Let us know if you have any suggestions.
 See you there!